dg/folksonomy/README.md

 # How it works

-Every file in this repository (except for the README.md and LICENSE files) represents a tag (category) that groups several open-source software projects.
+Every directory in this repository represents a tag that groups several open-source software projects.
-The filename corresponds to the tag name.
+A directory (tag) can have subdirectories (subtags).
+Thus OSS projects can be organized into a taxonomy similar to how people organize files in nested directories.

+Each directory may contain a CSV file that contains OSS projects data for the corresponding tag, and a `README.md` file that includes a human-friendly description.

-The format of files is CSV, so each file is effectively a table.
+Each CSV file is effectively a table.
 The table columns are:

 - `src_url` - URL for source code repository.